BARBARA version 1.4 was published on October 22, 2022.

-After pressing the New or Edit buttons in the main view, you will see button pages with which you can program bars to your piece of metronomic music.
+After pressing the New or Edit buttons in the main view, you will see pages with buttons that you can press to create sequences of bars.

 You can change to other pages of bar buttons by moving your finger in left-right direction on the screen.

 The second page has buttons to program bars with time signatures in which the lower numeral is either 2, 16, or 32.